This is what no one tells you about being pregnant at Christmas

 Take advantage of that baggy maternity wear.
 It’s not like there is anything that sparks fashion joy out there exactly, but despite the disappointing lack of stylish maternity wear (empire line fatigue, anyone?) there really is no better time to sit around snacking on turkey and After Eights.

-Say yes to that mince pie, stick your feet up and remember, if baby needs a second helping of trifle you have no business denying that poor mite.
+Say yes to that mince pie, stick your feet up and remember, if baby needs a second helping of trifle, then you have no business denying that poor mite.

 Nobody leaves baby in the corner.
 You may be pregnant but that doesn’t mean you can’t bring your A-game when it comes to your tipple on the 25th.
 Did somebody say iced gingerbread mocktails?